mrsadri/Portfolio/linkedin-recommendations.md

 *1st degree connection | September 3, 2020*
 *Shayan worked with Masih on the same team*

-MohammadReza is a very talented and professional UX specialist who made a great addition to our great company.
-MohammadReza began contributing on day one by porting our existing product.
-MohammadReza has impressed all of us in a short time with his commitment and passion to get our products to the next level.
-Looking forward to building up the team and having MohammadReza as a key stakeholder for others to learn from
+Masih is a very talented and professional UX specialist who made a great addition to our great company.
+Masih began contributing on day one by porting our existing product.
+Masih has impressed all of us in a short time with his commitment and passion to get our products to the next level.
+Looking forward to building up the team and having Masih as a key stakeholder for others to learn from

 ---